thisdot/starter.dev/starters/express-apollo-prisma/README.md

 This application accepts CORS from all origins by default.
 Some web applications may require you to add the HTTP header `'Access-Control-Allow-Origin': '*'` to allow access.

 In order to restrict origin URLs that can access your API, you need to add a list of comma-separated origin URLs in the `CORS_ALLOWED_ORIGINS` variable located in your `.env` file.
 For example `CORS_ALLOWED_ORIGINS="https://starter.dev"`.
-In case you need to access the api in a development environment i.e. a Sveltekit application, you can add the local URL `http://127.0.0.1` to the `CORS_ALLOWED_ORIGINS` variable as `CORS_ALLOWED_ORIGINS=https://starter.dev,http://127.0.0.1`.
+In case you need to access the API in a development environment i.e. a Sveltekit application, you can add the local URL `http://127.0.0.1` to the `CORS_ALLOWED_ORIGINS` variable as `CORS_ALLOWED_ORIGINS=https://starter.dev,http://127.0.0.1`.

 ## Project Structure